Ameobea/osutrack-api/README.md

 Anyone is free to use the API for any purpose, but please keep your traffic reasonable.
 The one thing I request is that you do not use the API to scrape the full osu!track database or mass-update users.

-If you've got a question about a particular use-case or need data or functionality that this API doesn't provide, you can join the osu!track developers Discord: https://discord.gg/uawR5Ccc  Feel free to @ me there (Ameo#0493) and I'll answer any questions you have or help out if I can.
+If you've got a question about a particular use-case or need data or functionality that this API doesn't provide, you can join the osu!track developers Discord: https://discord.gg/gjzBzCVFmy  Feel free to @ me there (@ameo) and I'll answer any questions you have or help out if I can.

 If you encounter any bugs or issues with the API, please do the same!